bitrise-io/devcenter/_articles/en/faq/invitation-faq.md

 ## Can I extend the invitation emails' timeout?

 You cannot extend the invitation emails' timeout to a longer time.
-If an invitation has expired, check out [How can I sign up to Bitrise if my invitation has expired?](/faq/invitation-faq/#how-can-i-sign-up-to-bitrise-if-my-invitation-has-expired).
+If an invitation has expired, check out the [How can I sign up to Bitrise if my invitation has expired?](/faq/invitation-faq/#how-can-i-sign-up-to-bitrise-if-my-invitation-has-expired) section in this guide.

 ## I can’t find the invitation email from Bitrise